Biden immigration enforcement memo prioritizes family unity, replaces Trump guidance | Law-Order

 Biden immigration enforcement memo prioritizes family unity, replaces Trump guidance

-A U.S. immigration enforcement directive issued on Thursday calls on federal officers to ask immigrants about their parental status during arrests, part of a broader effort by President Joe Biden to prioritize family unity and replacing the more restrictive policies of former President Donald Trump.
+A U.S. immigration enforcement directive issued on Thursday calls on federal officers to ask immigrants about their parental status during arrests, part of a broader effort by President Joe Biden to prioritize family unity and replacing more restrictive policies under former President Donald Trump.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)